Urban forestry: Mental health impacts

-Forests that have been included in urban environments have shown beneficial effects for the residents who live there.
-Urban forestry has been shown to promote psychological healing, stress recovery, and to improve concentration and productivity.

 A 2018 study asked low income residents of Philadelphia "how often they felt nervous, hopeless, restless, depressed and worthless."
 As an experimental mental health intervention, trash was removed from vacant lots.
 Some of the vacant lots were "greened", with plantings of trees, grass, and small fences.
 Residents near the "greened" lots who had incomes below the poverty line reported a decrease in feelings of depression of 68%, while residents with incomes above the poverty line reported a decrease of 41%.
 Removing trash from vacant lots without installing landscaping did not have an observable mental health impact.

 Urban forests and green spaces have been associated with milder ADHD symptoms.
 Children with ADHD struggle with directed attention - a type of attention that is a part of the theory of attention restoration.
-Directed attention entails “periods of deliberate focus” and requires breaks to continue productivity.
+Directed attention entails "periods of deliberate focus" and requires breaks to continue productivity.

 A case study conducted in Belgrade, Serbia evaluated the mental health benefits of The Faculty Urban Forest for a younger population.
 Time spent in an arboretum is shown to benefit mental health by lowering depression, anxiety, and stress.
 An ideal forest environment for psychological improvement should have an extensive assortment of coniferous and broadleaved species displaying vibrant colors.
 These conditions provide a multitude of sensory experiences, which can be experienced with infrastructure such as benches, picnic tables, and pavilions.
 It is important to provide handicap-accessible options and locate urban forests close to public transportation so that they can support daily visits and restorative experiences for all.